 History and Heritage

-Inverell is situated in the New England North West region of New South Wales and is a thriving commercial and service centre with a local population of 16,075 and a district population of 18,000.
+Inverell is situated in the New England North West region of New South Wales and is a thriving commercial and service centre with a town population of close to 12,000 and a shire population of 16,936.

 The town had its beginnings when Colin and Rosana Ross arrived in August 1853, to start a store for the settlers who had moved into the district during 1839-40.
 Ross Hill is named after the family.
 However, the man who was to give Inverell its name and lay the foundations for today’s modern community was Alexander Campbell.
 A Scottish immigrant, Campbell came to Australia in 1824 and was employed in the Hunter Valley.
-In March 1835, Campbell set out to explore the new country known as the New England, establishing a property for his employer, calling it Byron Station and establishing Inverell Station for himself.
-The Station can still be seen today, on the Ashford Road, just north of town.
+In March 1835, Campbell set out to explore the new country known as the New England, establishing a property for his employer, calling it Byron Station and establishing Inverell Station on Ashford Road for himself.

 Inverell’s history provides a more detailed account of Inverell’s settlement and growth.